apache/skywalking/docs/en/protocols/README.md

 ### Language based native agent protocol
 There is two types of protocols to make language agents work in distributed environments.
-1. **Cross Process Propagation Headers Protocol** is in wire data format, agent/SDK usually uses HTTP/MQ/HTTP2 headers to carry the data with rpc request.
+1. **Cross Process Propagation Headers Protocol** and **Cross Process Correlation Headers Protocol** are in wire data format, agent/SDK usually uses HTTP/MQ/HTTP2 headers to carry the data with rpc request.
 The remote agent will receive this in the request handler, and bind the context with this specific request.
 1. **Trace Data Protocol** is out of wire data, agent/SDK uses this to send traces and metrics to skywalking or other